Creamed Peas and Potatoes

 Heath Benefits of Peas and Potatoes

-Peas and potatoes actually have tremendous health benefits!
-Peas are a good source of vitamin K, manganese, fiber, vitamins B1, B6, B2, and vitamin C. There are many good reasons your mother told you to eat your peas!
-Peas are low in calories, low in fat, high in fiber, and high in protein.
-And potatoes!
-They have more potassium than a banana.
-Because potatoes are high in fiber, the help lower cholesterol and decrease the risk of heart disease.
+Peas and potatoes each have impressive health benefits.
+Peas are a good source of vitamin K, manganese, fiber, vitamins B1, B6, B2, and vitamin C. Peas are low in calories, low in fat, high in fiber, and high in protein.
+There’s certainly wisdom behind your mom telling you to eat your peas!
+And potatoes – they have more potassium than a banana.
+Because potatoes are high in fiber, they help lower cholesterol and decrease the risk of heart disease.
 Potatoes are also high in vitamin C and vitamin B6.
-You can feel great about preparing this healthy dish for your family!
+You can feel great about preparing (and eating) this healthy dish for your family!

 A close up view of creamy potatoes and peas in a bowl.